 About the Utah Debate Commission

 The UTDC was established in 2013 to educate voters and promote a civil exchange of ideas among the leading candidates in Utah.
 The UTDC Board of Directors includes higher education and media representatives, as well as civic and community leaders.
-Co-chairs include Thomas Wright, vice-chair of the Western Region of the Republican National Committee and former chairman of the Utah Republican Party, and Karen Hale, former state senator and former vice-chair of the Utah Democratic Party.
+Co-chairs include Wayne Niederhauser, Former President of the Utah Senate, and Karen Hale, former state senator and former vice-chair of the Utah Democratic Party.

 Welcome to Salt Lake City